Next Ukrainian parliamentary election

-According to the Electoral Code of Ukraine, the next Ukrainian parliamentary election should be held on the last Sunday of October of the fifth year of authority of the parliament, if snap elections are not held.
+Parliamentary elections are expected to take place in Ukraine to elect members of the Verkhovna Rada after the end of the Russo-Ukrainian War.
+According to the Ukrainian electoral code, the electoral process should start within a month from the cancellation of the state of martial law that was introduced in 2022 following the Russian invasion.
 The previous parliamentary election in Ukraine was held on 21 July 2019.
-The status of the election is uncertain due to the 2022 Russian invasion of Ukraine.

 Background

-The previous parliamentary elections in 2019 were snap ones, called in July instead of the scheduled late October date, while the Ukrainian constitution determine the dates of legislative election in a rigid way, causing its term to be nearly one year shorter.
-According to Article 76 of the Constitution of Ukraine, the term of office of Ukraine's parliament is five years.
-Hence the powers of the 9th Ukrainian Verkhovna Rada will formally expire in September 2024.
-So, the fifth and final year of the parliament's powers will begin in September 2023.
-According to Article 77 of the Constitution, regular elections to the Verkhovna Rada take place on the last Sunday of October of the fifth year of parliamentary powers.
-Thus, the next parliamentary elections are due to take place on 29 October 2023.
+The previous parliamentary elections in 2019 were snap ones, called in July instead of the regular constitutionally-prescribed late October date.
+The first meeting of the elected deputies took place on 29 August 2019.
+According to Article 77 of the Constitution, regular elections to the Verkhovna Rada (the parliament of Ukraine) take place on the last Sunday of October of the fifth year of parliamentary powers.
+Thus, if not for the war, the regular parliamentary elections would have taken place on 29 October 2023.

-Because of legislative gridlock, there were rumors that President Volodymyr Zelenskyy would call for snap elections in 2021, but also that he could use a provision to "collide" parliament's term with the 2024 Ukrainian presidential election.
+In 2021, there were rumors that President Volodymyr Zelenskyy would call for snap elections in 2021, but also that he could use a provision to "collide" parliament's term with the 2024 Ukrainian presidential election.